toml-f/toml-f/doc/how-to/error.rst

 Multiline reports
 -----------------

-In come cases multiple labels are required to express the context of the report correctly.
+In some cases, multiple labels are required to express the context of the report correctly.
 This feature is available with the context object, by providing the origin of the two data structures in the reporting function.

-An example for this is the dependency table in fpm, where we can either provide a local dependency using the *path* key or a remote dependency using the *git* key, but not both at the same time.
+An example of this is the dependency table in fpm, where we can either provide a local dependency using the *path* key or a remote dependency using the *git* key, but not both at the same time.

 We declare a simple dummy dependency storing only the dependency name for demonstration purposes.